 - BIONZ X engine for superior detail reproduction and noise reduction.Wifi:Yes (IEEE802.11b/g/n (2.4 GHz band))

 Sony RX10 III is quite expensive-but why would it not be…?

-The available features and the huge focal range, makes the Sony RX10 III highly capable.
-With the Sony RX10 III, enjoy a DSLR like body and a powerful zoom for the close up.
+The available features and the huge focal range makes the Sony RX10 III highly capable.
+With the Sony RX10 III, enjoy a DSLR like a body and a powerful zoom for the close-up.
 It comes with an excellent sensor consisting of a fixed lens and resolution up to 4K.

-With its 20.1-megapixel CMOS sensor, enjoy taking the high resolution images.
-Further the LCD display provides a convenient monitoring from various shooting angles.
+With its 20.1-megapixel CMOS sensor, enjoy taking the high-resolution images.
+Further, the LCD display provides convenient monitoring from various shooting angles.

 Some of the benefits of RX10 are that its Shutter Speed Priority, the HFR Mode, Panorama and off course its Scene Selection.